stackbuilders/tutorials/tutorials/reason/nonsense-getting-started-with-reason-and-reason-react/tutorial.md

 "refmt": 3
 ```

-Let’s create a `src/Nonsense.re`, which will contain a React component that
+Let’s create a `src/Nonsense.re` file, which will contain a React component that
 initially just displays a message (instead of logging a message):

 ```reason